Serving Whitebushes including Bushfield Shaw and Spencer Meadows & surrounding areas

 If you have any concerns or need to report something then please call Customer Services on 0300 123 3399.

-22/06/2025 update from Surrey hIghways - Moth Caterpillars - risk to animals and human
+22/06/2025 update from Surrey highways - Moth Caterpillars - risk to animals and human

 Watch Out for Oak Processionary Moth Caterpillars